mpc-qt/mpc-qt/README.md

 ## Features

 Nearly everything that mpc-hc does.
-For the most part, unwritten portions relate to setting options, streaming from devices, and storing favorites.
+For the most part, unwritten portions relate to setting options and streaming from devices.

 ### Improvements over mpc-hc